vbsinha/Notes/HLD/MQ.md

 ### Fan Out / In

-Fan Out: Multiple receivers want ot receive a message - for audit log / archive etc.
+Fan Out: Multiple receivers want to receive a message - for audit log / archive etc.

 Fan In: Receiver wants many kinds of receive: notification service / audit-log.